atandri1/biomeddatadesignweek1/README.md

 The next steps are mathematical matrix functions that ultimately calculates a permutation matrix with one "assignment" in each row and column (i.e. one doctor is assigned to one position).

+First, the maximum value of each row is determined, and subtracted from every other element in the row.
+Zeros are then found and marked.
+The column(s) with zeros are covered, and the process of finding the maximum value and subtracting is repeated on the resulting smaller matrix.